paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 Xdrip4iOS application offers three different ways how the app interprets the raw BG values provided by the sensor.
 Each Xdrip4iOS user needs to consider that what is the best method for him/her to use.

-1. Use Libre algorhythm
+1. Use Libre algorithm
 2. Single-point calibration
 3. Multi-point calibration

-### Libre algorhythm
+### Libre algorithm

 WHEN TO USE THIS: Choose this method, if you have just started to use Xdrip4iOS and/or you are not (yet) familiar enough with the concept of calibration that you would like to try it out and/or you just want a simple setup and you are ok with the inaccuracies that come from this method.

-Libre algorhythm is not an actual calibration method at all, but more of a basic setting in the app for those users, who don't want to spend time on thinking when or how to calibrate.
-For this method the app has a specific built-in algorhythm that applies a correction to the BG reading provided by the sensor and then the corrected BG reading is shown to the user.
-The user is not able to impact to the correction which is done by the algorhythm.
+Libre algorithm is not an actual calibration method at all, but more of a basic setting in the app for those users, who don't want to spend time on thinking when or how to calibrate.
+For this method the app has a specific built-in algorithm that applies a correction to the BG reading provided by the sensor and then the corrected BG reading is shown to the user.
+The user is not able to impact to the correction which is done by the algorithm.

-NOTE: Even if Xdrip4iOS says that it uses *Libre* algorhythm, there most likely are differences between the readings shown by LibreLink app and readings shown by Xdrip4iOS.
+NOTE: Even if Xdrip4iOS says that it uses *Libre* algorithm, there most likely are differences between the readings shown by LibreLink app and readings shown by Xdrip4iOS.

 NOTE #2: Please expect that there can be even relatively large differences between Xdrip4iOS and your actual blood glucose reading.